Monitoring SQL Server is part of any critical SQL Server infrastructure.

 - Plan cache – well, now we’re getting too far from the goal.
 It’s really good for performance monitoring, but can’t get me everything I need.

-Miscellaneous SQL Monitoring Thoughts
+Miscellaneous SQL Monitoring Thoughts or how good monitoring should work

 - Do not alert if item is not actionable.
+Or not important enough.

 - Non-DBA alerts should not come to DBAs.
 You need some of these points, because you want to create a written policy document.
 So, when some whacko manager tries to point a bunch of cisco alerts at DBAs, thinking everyone should know, you can point to the policy and say “Nope, no way, my friend”.